arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/JSF_get_api_cluster_endpoints.md

 @RESTDESCRIPTION

-Returns an array of objects, which each have the attribute `endpoint`, whose value is a string with the endpoint description.
+Returns an object with a single attribute `endpoints`, which contains an array of objects, which each have the attribute `endpoint`, whose value is a string with the endpoint description.
 There is an entry for each coordinator in the cluster.
 This method only works on coordinators in cluster mode.

 @RESTRETURNCODES